Montessori Adolescent Program (MAP)

 Science and maths are the foundation for discovery and invention, so competence and conceptual understanding of these subjects is necessary to express one’s self in society and adult work.
 While we can consider the whole world a living laboratory, M.A.P. students also utilise the well-equipped science laboratories for some of their practical experimentation work.
 Laboratory work often finds inspiration from the work students do in the Occupations area.

 Language Arts (English) is also vital for literacy in the adult world and studies in this field are both explicitly taught through lessons and workshops, as well as being embedded naturally in other areas of study.
-Students are invited to extend their language studies in an area of choice – currently this includes Indonesian, French or English extension.
+Students are invited to extend their language studies in an area of choice – currently this includes Indonesian or French.

 Self-expression is vital for the adolescent, both physical and creative.
 Many opportunities are created for students to develop specific skills in areas of interest and to apply these to any area.
 Students are free to create, to express their work and themselves as individuals in this nurturing and respectful environment.